 Lead Service Line Replacements

 Michigan’s new regulations require that public water systems replace all lead service lines at the water system’s expense over a 20 year period starting in 2021.
 The regulations also require that this replacement now include the portion of the water service line from the outside shut off valve into the home that is typically the homeowner’s responsibility.

-HBPW has begun this replacement ahead of the required schedule and has replaced more than 100 lead service lines in 2019 as part of a water main replacement project in 19th St. Upcoming water main replacement projects that will include lead service line replacements include:
+HBPW began replacements ahead of the required schedule and replaced more than 100 lead service lines in 2019 as part of a water main replacement project in 19th St. Completed water main replacement projects that will included lead service line replacements include:

 - 20th St from Michigan Ave to Maple St.